 Project planning means making accurate financial forecasts for the cost of the project.
 Using our free project budget template helps you estimate how much everything from resources to materials.
 It’s color-coded so you know if you’re heading into the red.

 Work Breakdown Structure Template

 A project has a timeline to schedule your tasks to reach your final deliverable by the deadline.
 But to do that you need to know every single task required to get there.
 That’s why our free work breakdown structure template is so important.
 This tree diagram captures every step of the project.

 Once you execute your IT project plan template there will be risks and a project manager must be prepared to identify and resolve those issues quickly.
 The free IT risk assessment template allows you to collect risks and even calculate how likely they are to occur.

 ProjectManager is the only web-based software you’ll need to manage your IT project plan, but it’s also an industry hub for all things project management across many different industries.
-You can find weekly blog posts, tutorial videos and guides about various aspects of project management all on our site.
+On our site, you can find weekly blog posts, tutorial videos and guides about various aspects of project management.
 Here are a few that are related to IT.

 - 7 Steps for Effective Problem Management in IT

 - IT Risk Management Strategies and Best Practices